 The production of fast moving consumer goods is responsible for: sixty percent of global CO2-emissions; three quarters of forced and child labor; nearly two thirds of tropical deforestation; and a vast amount of lifestyle related diseases.

 Of all industries producing consumer products, the food industry has one of the highest impacts on our personal health, the environment, human rights and animal welfare.
 Direct change needs to happen within companies and their supply chains, but for that, also in consumer’s trends and demand for healthy and sustainable products.

 To spur competition between companies through transparency, we:

 We monitor the impact we have on producers - including farmers and factories - adjusting their supply chains and reformulating their products, supermarkets changing their assortments and marketing, companies in general becoming more transparent in their communication on health and sustainability, and certification schemes lifting their standards.
 Read more in our impact stories.

 Questionmark is independent and politically impartial.
 Questionmark decides independently how to apply its research methodology and which products to include.
 This means that donors, partner organizations, public authorities and other interested parties have no influence whatsoever on our research and product scores.
-In addition, our annual report presents all our sources of funding and details of our spending.
-The annual report is vetted by an accountant and filed at the Chamber of Commerce.
-Questionmark’s subsidiary QM Intelligence has the exclusive right to use the Questionmark database.
+In addition, our public annual report presents all our sources of funding and details of our spending.
+Questionmark’s subsidiary QM intelligence has the exclusive right to use the Questionmark database.
 Questionmark is not a quality certificate and does not issue any such certification.